-Inspect and measure the connecting rod small end.
-If the measurement exceeds specifications, the connecting rod must be replaced (see Servicing www.fcenterGranesComponents in this section).

-3. Insert an inside dial indicator into the piston-pin bore.
+- 2. Inspect and measure the connecting rod small end.
+If the measurement exceeds specifications, the connecting rod must be replaced (see Servicing Center Crankcase Components). - 3.
+Insert an inside dial indicator into the piston-pin bore.
 The diameter must not exceed specifications.
 Take two measurements to ensure accuracy.